 Upper Neelum or Neelum Village is located at a distance of about three kilometers from Keran at a fair altitude Neelum valley is accessible from Keran connected by a link road as well as from Athmuqam via the Keran by-pass.
 Like Keran, Upper Neelum is also blessed with fruit orchards and wildlife.
-One can have a bird’s eye view of the picturesque valleys of Azad Kashmir and Indian Occupied Kashmir across the Neelum River.
+One can have a bird’s eye view of the picturesque valleys of Azad Kashmir and Indian-Occupied Kashmir across the Neelum River.

 At an altitude of 1615 meters, Dowarian is about 12 kilometers from Neelum, 22 km from Athmuqam, and about 106 km from Muzaffarabad.
 The valley is densely forested with pine trees and is connected with Kaghan valley via Rattigali Pass.
-Rattigali Lake, an alpine lake at 3700 m, is also located on the pass.
-A forest rest house located at the base camp here caters the needs of travelers.
+Ratti Gali Lake, an alpine lake at 3700 m, is also located on the pass.
+A forest rest house located at the base camp here caters to the needs of travelers.

 At an altitude of 1,981 meters about 136 kilometers from Muzaffarabad, Sharda is a prominent valley in the Neelum valley located on the banks of the Neelum River.
-A suspension bridge connects the valley across the river with main Neelum road.
+A suspension bridge connects the valley across the river with the main Neelum road.

 Named after the legendary princess Sharda, Shardi and Nardi are two mountain peaks overlooking the valley.
 A prominent attraction just opposite Sharda, on the right bank, is the Surgan Nallah along which a track leads to Nurinar Pass connecting the Kaghan Valley.
-Relics of ancient Sharda University also exist in the valley and it is here that the 9th century Sharda script was developed.
+Relics of ancient Sharda University also exist in the valley and it is here that the 9th-century Sharda script was developed.

 At an altitude of 2097m, about 19 km from Sharda upstream, Kel is a tiny valley accessible by a rough road.
 Basic facilities including guest houses are available here.
 Kel is also accessible from Gilgit-Baltistan (via Astor and Deosai Plains) and through Shounter Nullah (Gorge) over the 4,420 m Shounter Pass.
 The 6,326 m “Sarawaali Peak” and the 25 km long glacier, which are said to be the highest peak and biggest glacier of Azad Kashmir, can be accessed from Kel.
 Besides, some of the highlands and lakes also exist in the vicinity here.
 From Sharda onward, only 4WD is recommended.
 Basic amenities are readily available here.

-About 39 kilometers from Kel is the last and remote valley Taobat exists.
+About 39 kilometers from Kel is the last remote valley Taobat exists.
 It is the point where the Neelum River originates while the Neelum Valley concludes.
 It is mostly unexplored and accessible only by a 4WD taking at least 4 hrs from Kel.
 Janawai, Sardari, and Halmat are the most beautiful places in this area along the road.
 AJK Tourism Department has set up a basic accommodation facility yet a few privately owned guesthouses with basic facilities located here for tourists also operate during tourist season.
 Travelers are recommended to carry necessary belongings while traveling to this place.
 Travelers also need to get permission from the Pakistan Army and must carry original CNIC to prove identity at the Check Posts.

 Lakes in Neelum Valley

-Chitta Katha Lake is located in Shounter valley at the altitude of 3,800m.
+Chitta Katha Lake is located in Shounter valley at an altitude of 3,800m.
 The lake is accessible only in July and August from Kel by a 20 kilometers jeep track and followed by a 5 kilometers hiking trek.
-It is recommended to stay overnight at Utli Domel and proceed in the early morning to do 5 to 6 hrs hike.
+It is recommended to stay overnight at Utli Domel and proceed in the early morning to do a 5 to 6 hrs hike.
 It is possible to arrange for a horse ride from Util Domel.

-Shounter Lake is a small lake located in Shounter valley at the altitude of 3,100 m.
+Shounter Lake is a small lake located in Shounter valley at an altitude of 3,100 m.
 It is accessible from Kel by a jeep track and remains open only during peak summers.
 Shounter valley is the launching pad for Sarawaali Peak base camp and to proceed to Astore in Gilgit-Baltistan.